Six Senses Bhutan

 We will transition to natural compostable materials in some cases, and to high quality reusable materials in other cases.
-We have inventoried all plastic items used in our hotel and spa operations, and are about 90% of the way there already, meaning we are now down to the finer details, such as how we get our suppliers to deliver food not in plastic containers and how we convince local authorities to agree to alternatives to plastic wrap.
+We have inventoried all plastic items used in our hotel and spa operations, and are working through the lists to eliminate even more of these.

 In 2018 alone, 5,150,000 plastic items were eliminated (including 1,122,248 coffee capsules, 52,316 plastic bags, 26,435 toothbrushes and 462,282 bits of packaging).
 And 1.8 million single-use plastic bottles were replaced group-wide in 2019.

 In 2019, we reached out to our suppliers asking to deliver food and goods without plastic containers and seek safer alternatives as part of our pledge to the Global Tourism Plastics Initiative.